60th Infantry Regiment (United States): World War II

-After the First World War the 60th Infantry was inactivated at Camp Jackson, South Carolina, on 2 September 1921.
-A generation later, in August 1940, war in Europe resulted in a rapid expansion of the U.S. Army.
-The 60th Infantry was reactivated and assigned to the 9th Infantry Division on 10 August 1940.
+A generation later during World War II, in August 1940, war in Europe resulted in a rapid expansion of the U.S. Army.
+The 60th Infantry was reactivated on 10 August 1940, less Reserve personnel, at Fort Bragg, North Carolina.

 The 60th Infantry spearheaded the November 1942, Allied invasion of French Morocco at Port Lyautey during Operation Torch, crediting each member of the unit that made the amphibious assault landing the arrowhead device.
 The landing under fire laid the basis for its nickname 'Scouts Out'.
 At the time of the invasion, there was great confusion among the Navy coxswains about the landing sites.
 They either placed the infantry units in the wrong sector, or put them on the beaches very late.
 The 60th Infantry, for example, landed at 05:30, 40 minutes late, giving the defending Vichy French time to organize.
 The 60th Infantry's 1st Battalion landed 2,800 yards north of their assigned beach, and were engaged by French light tanks once ashore.
 Its 2nd and 3rd Battalions were strafed by French planes.
 Company E, 2nd Battalion, was stopped completely at a strongpoint, the Port Lyautey lighthouse.
 The 2nd Battalion's eventual objective was to take an ancient fortress called the Kasba.
 Once the landing points were completely secured, engagements were fought between small units and opposing batteries.
 The 60th Infantry culminated its successful North African campaigns with a defense on 18 April 1943 (Easter Sunday) against a massive German attack.

 The 2nd Battalion, 60th Infantry earned the regiment's and the 9th Division's, first Presidential Unit Citation for its actions on 23 and 24 April during the Battle of Sedjenane.
 The Germans hit the 2nd Battalion from all four sides with two infantry battalions supported by artillery.
 After a four-hour attack that failed, the Germans left 116 dead, 48 wounded, and many prisoners in American hands.
 During the 60th Infantry's drive along the Tunisia-Algeria border, the regiment captured a German general's diary which gave the regiment its nickname, the "Go Devils".
 In his account of American actions against the Germans, the general wrote, "Look at those devils go!"
 The 60th Infantry thereafter became known as the "Go Devils".
 During the battle Sergeant William L. Nelson was posthumously awarded the Medal of Honor.